Generic Name: glyburide and metformin hydrochloride

 - take bosentan.

-Before taking Glucovance tell your healthcare provider if you:
+Before taking Glucovance tell your healthcare provider about all medical conditions, including if you:

 - have kidney problems.